 On December 19, 2014, the administrator of the United States Environmental Protection Agency signed the Disposal of Coal Combustion Residuals (CCR) from Electric Utilities final rule (the Rule).
-The Rule was published in the Federal Register on April 17, 2015 and becomes effective on October 19, 2015.
+The Rule was published in the Federal Register on April 17, 2015 and became effective on October 19, 2015.
 The Rule establishes a comprehensive set of requirements for the disposal of CCR in landfills and surface impoundments at coal-fired power plants under Subtitle D of the Resource Conservation and Recovery Act.
 These requirements include compliance with location restrictions, design criteria, operating criteria, groundwater monitoring and corrective action, and closure and post-closure care aspects.
 The operating criteria include air criteria specified in Title 40 of the Code of Federal Regulations (CFR), §257.80 to address the potential pollution caused by windblown dust from CCR units.
 According to the Rule, owners or operators of CCR units must adopt measures that will effectively minimize CCR from becoming airborne at the facility by developing and operating in accordance with a fugitive dust control plan (Plan) with adequate dust control measures.

-The Conemaugh Generating Station, operated by GenOn Northeast Management Company, a subsidiary of NRG Energy, Inc. (NRG), is a coal-fired power plant located in New Florence, Pennsylvania.
-The Rule applies to this facility due to the disposal of CCR that is generated from the combustion of coal at the site.
-CCR units associated with the station operations include the Conemaugh Ash Disposal Site and four Ash Filter Ponds (Ponds "A", "B", "C", and "D") used for the management of bottom ash.
+The Conemaugh Generating Station (Conemaugh or the company), is a coal-fired power plant located in New Florence, Pennsylvania.
+The Rule applies to this facility due to the disposal of CCR that is generated from the combustion of coal.
+CCR units associated with station operations include the Conemaugh Ash Disposal Site and four Ash Filter Ponds (Ponds "A", "B", "C", and "D") used for the management of bottom ash.

-This Plan has been prepared to comply with the requirements as specified in \$257.80(b)(1-7) of the Rule, including certification by a professional engineer as documented in Section 7.0 of this Plan.
-Additionally, this Plan will be placed in the Conemaugh facility's operating record per \$257.105(g)(1), noticed to the State Director per \$257.106(g)(1), and posted to the publicly accessible internet site per \$257.107(g)(1).
+This Plan has been prepared to comply with the requirements as specified in §257.80(b)(1-7) of the Rule, including certification by a professional engineer as documented in Section 7.0 of this Plan.
+Additionally, this Plan will be placed in the Conemaugh facility's operating record per §257.105(g)(1), noticed to the State Director per §257.106(g)(1), and posted to the publicly accessible internet site per §257.107(g)(1).